The perils of buying the cheapest hunk of junk in the shop

-I often find myself being asked why we offer the free information and help to people that we do, why we will go out of our way to help and the answer is that we live and breath this industry, we know it very well indeed.
+We will often find ouselves being asked why we offer the free information and help to people that we do, why we will go out of our way to help and the answer is that we live and breath this industry, we know it very well indeed.
 Why not pass some of that information and help on to others, why not help the very people that keep us in a job, you, the customer?

 We don't want to see people getting conned or paying more than they have to for appliances but, at the same time, we also have to balance that with what's best as well as what is actually worth buying.
 As independent repairers and retailers it is not in our interest to see people buy rubbish as we like to keep your custom and people aren't just numbers on a balance sheet to us.

 Consider yourself for a moment to be the proud manufacturer of appliances.

 You make white boxes, people buy them and then, hopefully, buy another in ten or so years.
 But there's a problem, the shareholders want bigger dividends and they want to see growth.
 How do you do that, the market is stagnant as everyone that wants a washing machine or dishwasher and can accommodate them can afford them.